Congratulations to our 2010 Grantees!

 When: July 24 – August 7, 2010

-What: “Hit the Lights” on July 24th at 10:00 p.m. is the opening for the lighting and fabric installation on the Hawthorne Bridge, possibly the largest art installation in Portland history.
-The lights make use of programmable and environmentally-aware lighting technology to interact with the nightly vehicle and bike traffic on the bridge.
-The lights accentuate 60 panels of fabric installed in the bridge trusses and lift towers, turning the structure into a wash of color and moving light and marking the rhythm of commuter traffic as it moves across the bridge.
-The installation will be visible for the 15 days of the festival, but there will be a ceremonial opening night event—when we “hit the lights!”
+What: “Hit the Lights” on July 24th at 10:00 p.m. was the opening for the lighting and fabric installation on the Hawthorne Bridge, possibly the largest art installation in Portland history.
+The lights made use of programmable and environmentally-aware lighting technology to interact with the nightly vehicle and bike traffic on the bridge.
+The lights accentuated 60 panels of fabric installed in the bridge trusses and lift towers, turning the structure into a wash of color and moving light, marking the rhythm of commuter traffic as it moved across the bridge.
+The installation was visible for the 15 days of the festival, but there was a ceremonial opening night event when they “hit the lights!”

 Illuminated Forest